 Cryptos may be based on new technology, but there are still plenty of scammers using old tricks to con unwitting consumers.

-The classic example of this is an unsolicited phone call or email from someone claiming to be with the ATO.
-This fictional tax man will try to convince you that you owe the ATO money and you’ll be facing legal action if you don’t transfer them a certain amount of Bitcoin as soon as possible.
+The classic example of this is an unsolicited phone call or email from someone claiming to be with the IRS.
+This fictional tax man will try to convince you that you owe the IRS money and you'll be facing legal action if you don't transfer them a certain amount of Bitcoin as soon as possible.

 Similar to how scammers will sometimes pretend to represent the tax office in the hope of coercing victims out of money, they'll also pretend to be hackers with some kind of incriminating evidence.